rat10/nng/ramblings/parsing.md

 {:s :p :o} { @[] :s :p :o2} {:s :p :o3} .   anon graphs as subject and object
                                             and infix graph as predicate {:s :p :o} @{ :s :p :o2} {:s :p :o3} .      dito, but prefix graph as predicate

+        now subjects with nested graphs

+{                                           brace, so infix|anon graph as subject
+{{                                          a nested infix|anon graph as subject { :a                                        no @, so anon graph as subject
+{{ :a                                       a nested anon graph as subject :a {                                        prefix graph as subject :a { :a {                                   nested prefix graph as subject

+        predicates are unambiguous because of required '@' objects behave the same as subjects
+            because they start from clean slate as predicates are unambiguous

 ```